kubernetes/community/community-membership.md

 ### Requirements

 - Enabled [two-factor authentication] on their GitHub account
+- Updated their GitHub username, company affiliation and email in [CNCF gitdm].
+If you are not affiliated with a company please mark yourself as "Independent".
 - Have made **multiple contributions** to the project or community, enough to demonstrate an **ongoing and long-term commitment** to the project.
   Contributions may include, but is not limited to: